Javier-Garzo/Marching-cubes-on-Unity-3D/README.md

 * MATERIAL_FOR_ROW: The number of materials in each row of the grid texture.
 * SAVE_GENERATED_CHUNKS: Used for save generate chunks without modify (when true).
 Recommend: false,
 * REGION_SAVE_COMPRESSED:Compress the .reg files . -File size -write time +CPU cost of compress a file.
 Recommend: TRUE
+* AUTO_CLEAR_WHEN_NOISE_CHANGE: If World Manager not exists in the scene and the current noise change, we clear the old world data (this remove the old chunks which generate wrong connections with new chunks).

 ### Managers
 Each manager (GameObjects inside Unity scene) have some parameters that you can modify for get different results, the majority of them only apply changes when new chunks are loaded if not indicate the contrary.